 A Wisconsin court, for example, ruled “The instant a wild animal is brought under control of a person so actual possession is practically inevitable, a vested property in it accrues to him which cannot be divested by another’s interfering and killing it.”

 Happily, such disputes don’t often wind up in court.
 One hunter or the other usually concedes the issue and backs out.
+Or it can come down to a coin flip.
 But hunters naturally resent their quarry being taken by an unsportsmanlike interloper.